ckryza01/Specter-Sprint/Assets/Scripts/ProceduralGeneration/Algorithm.md

 ## Step 6:

 We have our maze!
 Fill in each node with a dungeon block with the appropriate amount of doors.
-For example, here's the node in the top right,
+For example, here's the node in the top right:

 |          |          |     |
 |----------|----------|-----|